Alphabetize or sort table data in Numbers on Mac

 You can sort some or all data in a table alphabetically or by increasing or decreasing values.
 When you sort by a column, the rows of the table rearrange accordingly.

 Note: If the sort options aren’t available, your table might have cells merged across adjacent rows.
 You need to unmerge the cells to sort.
 Click the merged cells, then choose Table > Unmerge Cells (from the Table menu at the top of your screen).
 If you’re not sure where the merged cells are, select the table, then choose Table > Unmerge All Cells.

 Text in column headers and footers isn’t sorted, but values in hidden rows and hidden columns are.

 Alphabetize or sort by ascending or descending values

-Click the arrow that appears, then choose a sorting option:
+Click the arrow that appears next to the column letter, then choose a sorting option:

 Sort Ascending: Sort the data in alphabetical order (A to Z) or by increasing numerical values.

 Sort Descending: Sort the data in reverse–alphabetical order (Z to A) or by decreasing numerical values.

 Note: If your data is categorized, it’s sorted within the category groups.
 To sort the groups themselves, move the pointer over the column with the group names and click the arrow that appears.
 Move the pointer over Sort Groups, then choose an option.
 To sort groups by summary row values, you can also click the arrow next to the column letter, move the pointer over Sort Summaries, then choose an option.